lraivisto/rest-spa-project/README.md

 # rest singlepage project
- Fetching sql data into a singeplay site with rest api
+ Fetching sql data into a singeplace site with rest api